awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`DomainId`**
 Optional
-Unique identifier for an Amazon ES domain\.
+Unique identifier for an Elasticsearch domain\.
 **Type:** String

 **`DomainName`**
 Optional
-Name of an Amazon ES domain\.
+Name of an Elasticsearch domain\.
 Domain names are unique across all domains owned by the same account within an AWS Region\.
 **Minimum length:** 3 characters
 **Maximum length:** 28 characters